apache/age-website/docs/intro/agload.md

 | end_vertex_type   | Class of the node                                            |
 | properties        | properties of the edge. the header shall contain the property name |

-example files can be viewed at `regress/age_load/data`
+Example files can be viewed at `regress/age_load/data`

 ## Example SQL script